-To be honest, I made these to use up some leftover chocolate and crushed candy cane.
+I made these to use up some leftover chocolate and crushed candy cane.
 They taste a lot like peppermint bark but with saltiness and even more crunch thanks to the pretzel base.

 To make this no bake recipe, you only need four ingredients: white chocolate, milk chocolate, pretzels and candy canes.

+- Melt chocolate.
 Melt milk chocolate and white chocolate in separate bowls.
 I use the microwave, zapping the chocolate in 30 second increments, stirring after each interval.

+- Crush Candy Canes.
 You can do this by placing all the candy canes (miniatures are easiest) in a ziploc bag, then using a rolling pin, mallet or heavy object to crush them.
 You don’t want to turn them into powder–think sprinkle-sized peppermint pieces.